Activella Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking estradiol / norethindrone:More common
+You should check with your doctor immediately if any of these side effects occur when taking estradiol / norethindrone:More common

 - Body aches or pain